hyryel/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

 **For example:**
 If you had a NetworkObject component whose current parent was root and tried to parent it in an invalid way (such as under a GameObject without a NetworkObject component), it logs a warning message and the NetworkObject component reverts back to having root as its parent.

-### In-scene object parenting and player objects
+### In-scene object parenting and Player objects

-If you plan on parenting in-scene placed NetworkObject components with a player NetworkObject component when it's initially spawned, you need to wait until the client finishes synchronizing with the server first.
-Because you can only perform parenting on the server side, ensure you perform the parenting action only when the server has received the `NetworkSceneManager` generated `SceneEventType.SynchronizeComplete` message from the client that owns the player NetworkObject component to be parented (as a child or parent).
+If you plan on parenting in-scene placed NetworkObject components with a Player NetworkObject component when it's initially spawned, you need to wait until the client finishes synchronizing with the server first.
+Because you can only perform parenting on the server side, ensure you perform the parenting action only when the server has received the `NetworkSceneManager` generated `SceneEventType.SynchronizeComplete` message from the client that owns the Player NetworkObject component to be parented (as a child or parent).
 :::info For more information

 - [Real World In-scene NetworkObject Parenting of Players Solution](inscene_parenting_player.md) <br />